 Flashlamp-Pumped Pulsed Dye Laser 585 nm:

 PDL lasers are found to be useful in inflammatory acne lesions.
 In this, laser beam rapidly moves across the face for 15 minutes, it causes non-lethal healing by its selective action on the superficial vasculature in the upper dermis, and this is believed to act on inflammatory lesions of acne vulgaris and acne rosacea.
 The nonablative lower fluence also induces stimulation of cutaneous procollagen through altered local cellular metabolism and results in improvement of acne scars.

 This diode is absorbed by tissue water, which is its principle chromophore.
 It penetrates to the depth of papillary dermis, where on its absorption, induces thermal injury up to 400 to 500 micrometer in the form of dermal healing.
 This thermal profile matches the anatomic depth of sebaceous glands, and this leads to thermal injury, resulting in a change in their activity and function.
 This laser is useful in treating active inflammatory lesions and sebaceous hyperplasia.
 Dermal heating also induces collagen remodeling, thus bringing about clinical improvement in acne scars.

 Both the flash-lamp and diode laser systems have incorporated an epidermal cooling system to avoid and reduce the side effects and complications, such as pigmentary changes and superficial scarring.

-Laser treatment is in demand nowadays, because youngsters prefer it, as it gives a quick response with minimal side effects.
+There are various reasons for you to get acne, and all of these cannot be resolved by self-treatment.
+So you may need a treatment like a laser treatment which can provide you with better results.
+Laser treatment is in demand nowadays because youngsters prefer it, as it gives a quick response with minimal side effects.